Peter Finn: Biography

 Finn was born in Ireland in either 1827 or 1828.
-Hugh Finn was a younger brother.
+The MP Hugh Finn was a younger brother.
 He commenced his tertiary education at Queen's College, Galway, Ireland.
 He emigrated to Victoria in the 1850s and matriculated into the University of Melbourne in 1857, obtaining his BA in the following year and his MA in 1874.

 In 1859, he was admitted as a barrister to the Supreme Court of Victoria, practising in Melbourne and Ballarat.
 On 25 July 1870, he was elected to the Victorian Legislative Assembly in a by-election following the resignation of James Macpherson Grant.
 He served from October 1870 until January 1871, when he was defeated by Grant at the 1871 election.
 Finn had previously unsuccessfully stood for election in Avoca (1861).
 Subsequently, he was unsuccessful in Grenville (1871) and St Kilda (1872).

 Finn sailed to Invercargill in 1876 and had entered a law partnership with Richard Matthews by February 1877.
 From 1880 until 1889, he was in partnership with Robert Henry Rattray.

 He married Rosa Helen Champ, daughter of Colonel Champ from Darra in Victoria, on 6 March 1878 at Invercargill.
 She died on 13 June 1885, aged 37, and was buried at Invercargill's Saint John's Cemetery.